mrsmkl/old-interp-wiki/Filesystem-design.md

 ## Using Swarm or IPFS directly for the file system

+Because Swarm and IPFS use content hashes, they can be used for verified computations, at least if data availability is guaranteed.

 The instructions for using Swarm etc. hashes for file system directly would probably be a bit more complex, because they are larger than 64-bits.
 Otherwise they would hopefully be similar.

 Chunks: instead of files, Swarm and IPFS store _chunks_.
 There are two kinds of chunks, leaf chunks and inner chunks.
 A leaf chunk contains a piece of data and its length.
 An inner chunk contains hashes of chunks and their total length.